-- 1) For Cabinet to review and note the contents of the Treasury Management Strategy (TMS) for 2023/24, including the changes to the Annual Investment Strategy. - 2) For Cabinet to recommend to Council that they approve the Treasury Management Policy Statement incorporating: - Treasury Management Strategy Statement (TMSS) - Borrowing Strategy - Annual Investment Strategy - Minimum Revenue Provision (MRP) Policy - Prudential Indicators and Treasury Management Indicators including new Liability Benchmark indicator - Treasury Management Practices: Risk Management which now includes Environmental, Social and Governance (ESG) update.
+- 1) For Audit Committee to review and note the contents of the Treasury Management Strategy (TMS) for 2024/25, including the changes to the Annual Investment Strategy. - 2) For Audit Committee to recommend to Cabinet that they approve the Treasury Management Policy Statement incorporating: - Treasury Management Strategy Statement (TMSS) - Borrowing Strategy - Annual Investment Strategy - Minimum Revenue Provision (MRP) Policy

+• Prudential Indicators and Treasury Management Indicators including the Liability Benchmark indicator

+• Treasury Management Practices: Risk Management which includes the Environmental, Social and Governance (ESG) update.